 Here’s why: With a rewards boost for paying your bill on time, Journey® Student Rewards from Capital One® is designed to help students develop good credit habits.

-You’ll get 1% cash back on every purchase you make, plus a 0.25% boost every month you pay your bill on time.
-Another perk: If you make your payments on time for five months, you might get bumped up to a higher line of credit.
+You’ll get 1% cash back on every purchase you make, plus a boost of 0.25% every month you pay your bill on time.
+Another perk: If you make your payments on time for six months, you might get bumped up to a higher line of credit.

 The downside to this card is the high variable APR of 26.99% on purchases and balance transfers.
 Try setting up an automatic payment through your account to avoid interest charges on your purchases, which could pretty quickly eat into your cash back earnings.